ykumawat/react-events-in-detail-web-071717/README.md

 # React Events in detail

+## Overview

+We'll look at how we can use event data and event pooling.

 ## Objectives

-1. Describe how we can use event data
+1. Access event data
 2. Describe how event pooling works

 ## Accessing event data